-You can also integrate it with Apple Health if you have an iPhone or use an Apple Watch.
+You can integrate Yoga for Beginners with Apple Health if you have an iPhone or use an Apple Watch.
 This way, you can keep all your health-related information in one spot.

 Plus, there are a wide variety of straps that you can switch out to match whatever mood you’re in that day.

-There is a monthly membership fee of $30, but you get sent the band for free with the membership price.
+Before paying to become a member, you can have a free one-month trial.
 This brand is also gaining popularity among professional athletes, so you know it’s something worth investing in.

 As a freelancer, I love being able to check in on how my body is doing, and WHOOP allows me to do so.